Stratejia/react-native-example/CONTRIBUTING.md

 ### Project board

 Issues must be placed on the [project board](https://github.com/orgs/Stratejia/projects/2/views/1).

-There are 5 columns in this board :
+The person in charge of an issue is in charge of moving it across the project board.

+#### Status

 - To groom : Issues not yet marked as "To do"
 - To do : Issues that must be done to deliver the current iteration